Brand Growth & SEO

 Installation of Pixel

 This is the geeky part.
-Most platforms give you step-by-step instructions on how to add their pixel onto your site.
-If you are not technical, there is no sweat-just tons of plugins and stuff to make this easy.
+Most platforms give you step-by-step instructions on how to add their pixel to your site.
+If you are not technical, it's no sweat-just tons of plugins and stuff to make this easy.

 Creating Audience Segments